smpetrie/superres/index.md

 The below supplementary figures show SSIM values for different SNR50, GSD, and GRD values, averaged across all geographical types and crops, comparing the <a href="https://github.com/sanghyun-son/EDSR-PyTorch">EDSR model trained on DIV2K data</a> (Figure S1) and the <a href="https://github.com/Shaosifan/TransENet/">TransENet model trained on remote sensing data</a> (Figure S2).

-Note that the two scaling factors we implemented consistently across both models are x3 (GSD=1.8) and x4 (GSD=2.4), and in those rows the associated SSIM values are almost identical for both models.
+Note that the two scaling factors we implemented across both models are x3 (GSD=1.8) and x4 (GSD=2.4), and in those rows the associated SSIM values are almost identical for both models.
 This suggests that there is little difference between each model's ability to super-resolve the satellite imagery used in our study.

 ## Fig S1: EDSR results